sirKayAndFriends/PolyAmp/README.md

 # OVERVIEW
 ## BOOST
 A boost section designed to cover most of the types of boosts guitarists like.
 This is a boost-only high-shelf filter with a variable frequency ("A high-shelf filter passes all frequencies, but increases or reduces frequencies above the shelf frequency by specified amount" [wikipedia](https://en.wikipedia.org/wiki/Filter_design)).
 The frequency goes from 700hz to 2500hz to cover everything from Tubescreamer-ish sounds to Rangemaster-esque noises.
 There is also a boost/cut low-shelf filter set at 100hz - useful cutting bass from mid/treble boosts or boosting bass like a Stringray!

+This module can be easily omitted by commenting out "#define BOOST 1" in core/ampDefinitions.h

 *Knobs: boostAmt, boostFreq, boostCut*

 ## PREAMP